stvnjacobs/lnl-docs/PITCHME.md

 - Presence of required metadata
 - File naming and formatting conventions
 - Ensuring there are no broken links
-- Ensuring there all linked images are present
+- Ensuring that all linked images are present

 +++